Barto-dev/formurai/README.md

 ```

 ## Rules
+Here will be some of the most common rules, all other rules and names of errors you can see [here](https://livr-spec.org/validation-rules.html)

 | Rule  | Example | Error |
 | ----- | ----- | ----- |
 | eq | { name: {'eq': 'Anton'} } | 'NOT_ALLOWED_VALUE'|